jstjnsn/fullstack-graphql-example/README.md

 You can run the following commands:

 - `npm run server` runs a basic express api
-- `npm run graphql`: runs a GraphQL wrapper around the basic express api
+- `npm run graphql` runs a GraphQL wrapper around the basic express api
 - `npm run server-graphql` runs a GraphQL Express server
 - `npm run client` runs a simple http server for the client with cors disabled